RelocompThaiReady is expandingEnter Relocomp →

 Can you rent it out?

 Usually yes.
 Rental income is Thai-source income — taxable in Thailand with a standard 30% deduction allowed for buildings.
-If you are also UK tax resident, the UK–Thailand treaty provides relief but does not remove the need for proper advice.
+If you are also UK tax resident, your home country's tax treaty with Thailand provides relief but does not remove the need for proper advice.

 Practical questions before assuming 'I'll rent it out later':

-· Who will find and manage tenants? · What happens if the unit sits empty for months? · Who handles repairs while you are in the UK? · Can you access the money quickly if you need it?
+· Who will find and manage tenants? · What happens if the unit sits empty for months? · Who handles repairs while you are in your home country? · Can you access the money quickly if you need it?

 How easy is it to sell later?